-If you really can’t give up your coffee fix in the morning, it’s worth looking for smaller local cafes on your way to uni, as these will be much cheaper than Starbucks.
+If you really can’t give up your morning coffee fix, it's worth looking for smaller local cafes on your way to uni - these will be much cheaper than Starbucks.

 Pre-drinking in bars

-While meeting up at the Student Union or a local pub before a night out can be a nice idea, it can add between £10-£20 to your night out, whereas having people over to your house for pre-drinks costs much less in comparison.
+While meeting up at a local pub or the Student Union before a night out can be great, it's also likely to add between £10-£20 onto your night out.

-If you’re keen to get on the cocktail train, check out this excellent guide we have to making the best homemade cocktails – you don’t have to be Tom Cruise to master them either!
+If you're sick of beer pong and budget cider, check out this excellent guide we have to making the best homemade cocktails – you don't have to be Tom Cruise to master them either!

-The journey from your student digs to your lectures will most likely take you past shops, and it can be tough to keep walking sometimes – even when you know fine well your bank balance is in the red.
+The journey from your student digs to your lectures will most likely take you past shops, and it can be tough to keep walking sometimes – even when you know fine well your bank balance can't take the hit.

 Even if we're talking 70% off flash sales, you don’t need that new top more than you need to be able to feed yourself, so please just have a bit of foresight!